Top Ad unit 728 × 90

 My Comments:

 There were accounts that Enrique was a young man when captured as a slave by Magellan.
 He was well verse in many languages.
-He spoke Portuguese, Spanish, Malay, and other dialects spoken by the people of Homonhon and Limasawa.
-There, accounts said, that Enrique was excited in his interaction with the natives of Limasawa.
-Is he closer to home?
+He spoke Portuguese, Spanish, Malay, and other dialects.....and surprisingly, the dialect spoken by the people of Homonhon and Limasawa.
+Accounts revealed that Enrique was excited in his interaction with the natives of Limasawa.
+Does that mean, he was closer to home?

 Therefore, as what some writers said, Enrique was excited in this voyage back to Malacca because he was more interested to be near home.
 Not in the idea of historians that he was interested about circumnavigating the world but more to find his way home.